corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Added: Leisure Districts for People of Culture at 1.0.0
     * Updated: Building: Aquaponics Farms at 4.0.1
 * 7.1.1 Update merged mod: Ringworld Graphical Enhancements at 3.2.0
-* 7.1.2 Update merged mods:
+* 7.2.0 Add and update merged mods
+    * Added: Civic: Byzantine Bureaucracy - Enhanced at 1.0.0
-    * Deassimilate Machines at 7.0.0
+    * Updated: Deassimilate Machines at 7.0.0
-    * Leader Traits: All Eligible Species Traits at 5.1.0
+    * Updated: Leader Traits: All Eligible Species Traits at 5.1.0
-    * Retain Leaders from Integrated Subjects at 7.1.1
+    * Updated: Retain Leaders from Integrated Subjects at 7.1.1